PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 ```

 The Python code converts a line from the data file to this format before passing it to create_event which adds the data to the Event Server.
-Running this code will import the events (data) into the Event Server:
+Running this code will import the events (data) into the Event Server: [^fn-pic2-citations]

+[^fn-pic2-citations]: [The following picture](https://www.flickr.com/photos/binary_koala/1658713499/) by Binary Koala has a Creative Commons CC-BY-SA license.

 ```
 python import.py